You are viewing documentation for Kubeflow 1.2

 Passing parameters by value

 Python function-based components make it easier to pass parameters between components by value (such as numbers, booleans, and short strings), by letting you define your component’s interface by annotating your Python function.
-The supported types are int, float, bool, and string.
+The supported types are int, float, bool, and str.
+You can also pass list or dict instances by value, if they contain small values, such as int, float, bool, or str values.
 If you do not annotate your function, these input parameters are passed as strings.

 If your component returns multiple outputs by value, annotate your function with the typing.NamedTuple type hint and use the collections.namedtuple function to return your function’s outputs as a new subclass of tuple.